digital-futures-academy/airport-challenge/README.md

 # Welcome to the Airport Challenge!

-This Javascript program simulates common features associated with an airport.
+This Javascript program simulates common features associated with an airport. <br>
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.
 A random number generator is used to set the weather in the matching spec file.

                                     ______